KithwoodNYU/SecurityManagement-ZAP-Report/nyu-vsaq-scan-report.md

 on the behalf of the user (potentially authenticated via a http session cookie).

 **Risk**: Medium.
-However Google VASQ is a web application implemented entirely client side using java script.
-The web application keepstrack of no state or authentication; rather it exports it locally in the browser to a JSON object which is sent to NYU via PGP encrypted email.Correspondingly click jacking vulnerabilities do not pose a risk to this web application.

 **Remediation Recommendation**: However Google VASQ is a web application implemented entirely client side using java script.
 The web application keepstrack of no state or authentication; rather it exports it locally in the browser to a JSON object which is sent to NYU